drocco007/serverless-aws-rds-logs-s3/README.md

 # serverless-aws-rds-logs-s3

-A serverless example demonstrating a periodic scheduled task to ship logs from RDS to S3.
+A Serverless Framework example demonstrating a periodic scheduled task to ship logs from RDS to S3.

 Quick start: